Endouble/eslint-config/README.md

 ```

 #### 2. Using
-Create a `.eslint.json` file at the root of your project and add the following configuration:
+Create an `.eslint.json` file at the root of your project and add the following configuration:

 ```json
 {